 However, it is vital to distinguish between ‘hiking or climbing up hills’ for instance climbing Mount Kilimanjaro and having a ‘walking safari’ in the wilderness, which in this case I am talking about.
-Fortunately Tanzania prides in a number of the finest walking-safari guides, who lead trips through the best walking destinations in the country such as the Selous, Katavi, Mahale and Ruaha and not to forget the long ago walking safaris through the Ngorongoro Highlands as well as the Gol Mountains north of the country.
+Fortunately, Tanzania prides on a number of the finest walking-safari guides, who lead trips through the best-walking destinations in the country such as the Selous, Katavi, Mahale, and Ruaha, and not to forget the long-ago walking safaris through the Ngorongoro Highlands as well as the Gol Mountains north of the country.

-Below I highlight some of the best deatinations you can opt for while in Tanzania and further talk about briefly their dration, roughness as well as how they can be approached.
+Below I highlight some of the best destinations you can opt for while in Tanzania and further talk about briefly their duration, roughness as well as how they can be approached.

 The Selous Walking Safari